Cloudxtreme/exqueue/README.md

     In the example `status` output above, `print` will show you the output of job 2249, then delete it from the status.
-A subsequent `print` will then show you job 2138 (unless the currently running job (2254) finishes by then!)
+A subsequent `print` will then show you job 2138 (unless the currently running job (2254) finishes before then!)

     If you want to see the output of jobs other than the last one in the list, use `xq p 1` for the first one, `xq p 2` for the second, etc.

 *   `run`: forcibly run a command even if something else is already running.
     Essentially bypasses the "one job at a time" limit.
-Note that jobs in queue are not affected by this; they will still wait till nothing else is running before they can start.
+Note that jobs already in the queue *will* still wait till nothing else is running before they can start (i.e., both the original job *and* the queue-jumper must finish before the next job in the queue is picked up).

 *   Check the `history` of commands.
 When you `print` the output of a job, the output is deleted from memory, but the command name, start and end